Mukyeem (Mask of the King-as-Elephant)

 George Nelson Preston, Sets, Series and Ensembles in African Art, Center for African Art, New York, 1985, p.
 64, cat.
 63.

 Grace Clueck, "The Wonders of African Art Explored in Two Exhibitions," The New York Times, July 19, 1985, C25.

 Warren Robbins and Nancy Nooter, African Art in American Collections, Washington, 1989, p.
 422, fig. 1071.

 Alisa Lagamma, Genesis: Ideas of Origin in African Sculpture, New York, 2002, p.
 39, cat.
 10.

 Alexander Bortolot, Art That Lives?
 Exploring Figural Art from Africa, Hood Mueum of Art, Hanover: Trustees of Dartmouth College, 2009, ill. p.
 18, no. 12.

-Eliot Elisofon, New York; Frieda and Milton Rosenthal, Harrison, New York; The Collection of Frieda and Milton Rosenthal: African and Oceanic Art, Sotheby's, New York, Sale November 14, 2008, lot 38; sold to present collection, 2008.
+Eliot Elisofon, New York; Frieda and Milton Rosenthal, Harrison, New York; The Collection of Frieda and Milton Rosenthal: African and Oceanic Art, Sotheby's, New York, New York, Sale November 14, 2008, lot 38; sold to present collection, 2008.